OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 - The ESX cluster **should** have DRS enabled.
 DRS is not required but it is recommended.
 OpenNebula does not schedule to the granularity of ESX hosts, DRS is needed to select the actual ESX host within the cluster, otherwise the VM will be launched in the ESX where the VM template has been created.

 - **Save as VMs Templates those VMs that will be instantiated through the OpenNebula provisioning portal**

+- To enable VNC functionality for vOneCloud, repeat the following procedure for each ESX:

+   - In the vSphere client proceed to Home -> Inventory -> Hosts and Clusters
+   - Select the ESX host, Configuration tab and select Security Profile in the Software category.
+   - In the Firewall section, select Edit.
+Enable GDB Server, then click OK.

 .. important:: OpenNebula will **NOT** modify any vCenter configuration or manage any existing Virtual Machine.